opsschool/curriculum/text_editing_201.rst

 * ``C-x C-f`` ``find-file``   open a file in a buffer to edit
 * ``C-x C-r`` ``find-file-read-only``
 * ``C-x k``   ``kill-buffer`` close a buffer
+* ``C-x C-f /sudo:localhost:/etc/hosts`` use Tramp-mode to edit a privileged file (of course, you must be privileged)

 Edit/Open/Close Buffers
 -----------------------